Life and Dirt Biking

 That he may keep away from [the grave] below.

-No matter how good they are, every dirt biker crashes.
-It’s simply inevitable.
-And the injuries sustained are as colorful as the gear they wear.
-Sometimes they’re minor, like a bump or a scrape.
-Maybe a little concussion here or there.
-Other times it involves a lights-and-sirens trip to the hospital.
-This is why riders wear all sorts of safety equipment: full-face helmet, goggles, chest and shoulder pads, riding boots, gloves, and reinforced pants.
-Then, with all our ridiculous-looking gear, we go racing around the most unforgiving terrain - mountain gorges, rocky trails, muddy ponds, motocross tracks - with a silly grin plastered onto our dirty faces.
-Dirt bikers (myself included) most certainly have a couple screws loose upstairs to enjoy such a hobby.
-I mean, why quit the injury-causing activity when you can just wear pads to fool your loved ones into thinking you’re safe?
+All dirt bikers (myself included) most certainly have a couple screws loose upstairs to enjoy such a hobby.
+I mean, why quit the injury-causing activity when you can just wear pads to fool our loved ones into thinking we're safe?
 Yet despite the risk, we’re all compelled by some unseen force to repeatedly crack the throttle down gnarly trails.
 I call it the Two Wheeled Fever, where the only prescription is a regular dose of riding a motorcycle of some sort.
 The faster and muddier, the more therapeutic.
-In fact, it runs in my family: my dad is a hopeless dirt bike addict, and my next youngest brother and one of my sisters aren't far behind.
+The condition runs in my family: my dad is a hopeless dirt bike addict, and my brother and sister aren't far behind.
 However, as we all know, sooner or later everyone goes over the handlebars.

 My second flight was a bit different.
 I was puttering along a rutty trail when the same front wheel lock-up occurred.
 My momentum sent me flying forward, but this time my torso caught the handlebars as I went over.
 I still have the 10-inch scar over my ribs, a permanent reminder to always wear my chest protector.